bartbutenaers/node-red-contrib-ui-web-push/README.md

 # node-red-contrib-ui-web-push
-A Node-RED widget node to send web push notification via the dashboard
+A Node-RED widget node to send web push notifications via the dashboard.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):